RichardBrown384/riscos-artworks-js/docs/README.md

 #### Type 0x34: Path

-Note: Bounding Triangle

-These 3 points appear to define the rotated bounding box for the object in an anti-clockwise fashion but with the final point missing.
+These 3 'triangle' points prior to the path data appear to define the rotated bounding box for the object in an anti-clockwise fashion but with the final point missing.
-Another interpretation could be that the points form basis vectors for the paths that follow.

-These 3 points might have something to do with radial fills.
+These records sometimes appear with gradient fills as descendants.
+It was thought that the triangle points might influence the fill gradients, in particular the radial fills, but this does not appear to be the case.

+!AWViewer seems to ignore the 'triangle' points when rendering.

 | Offset | Length | Content                         |
 |--------|--------|---------------------------------|